outofcoffee/imposter/docs/config_location.md

 ### S3

-You can load configuration from an S3 bucket by passing the S3 URL in the `--config-dir` argument:
+You can load configuration from an S3 bucket by passing the S3 URL in the `--configDir` flag:

 ```bash
 java -jar imposter.jar --configDir=s3://my-bucket/path/to/config/dir